andr-ew/brds/README.md

 - random (x) (w/ possible probablility parameter)

 sync mode
-- live recording is synced to bars
+- live recording is synced to bars (time signature set via steps/bank, default is 8/8)
   - its smart about rounding down, so if the pattern ends late and there is no or very little information in the pattern, it will truncate down rather than up
+- manual sequences loop through every bank in full, no parially filled bank at the end
 - set idepenently for seqs 1-3, and global patterns

 playhead control